 Answering right back the repairman said, "Well, my name is Scotty and I'd be happy if you'd get out of the way so I can get this job done!"
 After that, Mr. Burnett, on his trips to Tehachapi, always looked up Scotty to chat for a few minutes.

-Children were a very important part of this man’s life.
-From the early thirties until World War II began in 1941, every child of a Monolith employee from 7 to 18 was eligible for a trip to Catalina Island at the company’s expense., Usually the count was 180 to 200 children going.
-Alas, my Dad did not work at Monolith but my friends appreciated Mr. Burnett’s good deed.
+Children were a very important part of this man's life.
+From the early '30s until World War II began in 1941.
+Every child of a Monolith employee from 7 to 18 years old was eligible for a trip to Catalina Island at the company's expense.
+Usually the count was 180 to 200 children going.
+Alas, my dad did not work at Monolith but my friends appreciated Mr. Burnett's good deed.

 And lastly, I hope that you may have a holy and happy Christmas and that we may share a peaceful world in the new year.